danwilliams/rustmark/README.md

 It is intended to be easy to use, and easy to deploy.

+## Content

+The entry point for reading the Markdown files is [`content/index.md`](content/index.md).
+If you are here to read the content (for instance if you are using a Git system to preview the Markdown, such as GitHub or Gitea), start there.

 ## Setup

 The steps to set up this project are simple and standard.
 You need a